CooKiepy/example-discord.py-bot/README.md

 # super-simple-discord.py-bot
-This is a super simple discord.py bot with enough code to start the bot
+This is a super simple discord.py bot with enough code to start the bot.